-Atlanta’s theater scene is a source local pride for good reason: large and small, the city’s theater companies earn abundant local, regional and national acclaim thanks to exceptional talent and forward-thinking creative leadership.
+Atlanta’s theater scene is a source of local pride for good reason: large and small, the city’s theater companies earn abundant local, regional, and national acclaim thanks to exceptional talent and forward-thinking creative leadership.

 The Shows: Past productions include “Carousel,” “A Streetcar Named Desire,” “Evita” and “The Secret Garden.”
 Annual productions include “The Sleepy Hollow Experience” and “Snow Queen.”

-The Company: Beloved Horizon Theatre is a staple for local theater lovers.
-The mostly native Atlantan casts are energetic, talented and oftentimes riotously funny.
+The Company: Beloved Horizon Theatre in Little Five Points is a staple for local theater lovers.
+The mostly native Atlantan casts are energetic, talented, and oftentimes riotously funny.
 Six to seven shows are performed in each season, and run the gamut from dramas to comedies to musicals and children’s productions.
-The group is no stranger to awards season; in fact, it’s has racked up seven Suzi Bass Awards and three Atlanta Theater Fan Awards since 2006.
+The group is no stranger to awards season; in fact, it’s has racked up 11 Suzi Bass Awards and three Atlanta Theater Fan Awards since 2006.
 Tickets to these productions are usually $35 or less.

 Dad's Garage Theatre Company